-Industry premieres on BBC and HBO this Autumn
+Industry premieres on BBC Two and iPlayer 10th November

 With the opening episode placed in the directorial hands of Lena Dunham (Girls), Industry opens with more than an ounce of flare.
 The bright lights of London dovetailing with a much darker exploration of personal pressure.
-At the same time as an 80s inspired soundtrack seems to echo many of the ghosts that led to the 2008 crash.
+While at the same time, its 80s inspired soundtrack echoes the ghosts that led to the 2008 crash.
 And it is here where Industry reflects a fascinating mix of post-crash politics and pre-crash greed.
-The cities cultural need for profit, risk and partying still ingrained in the very fabric of the banks at its heart.
+With the city’s cultural need for profit, risk and partying ingrained in the very fabric of the banks at its heart.

 However, it is the characters at the heart of the story that make Industry both fascinating, engaging and addictive.
 Each one carrying a backstory that slowly unwinds through a haze of hormones, trials and tribulations.
 From the wealthy public school set, through to the state school kids who have fought their way through.
-While at the same time, gender and sexuality surround the opportunities offered to our eager graduates.
+While at the same time, gender politics and sex surround the opportunities offered to each of our eager graduates.